What Is a Joint Venture Agreement?

 - Contractual joint venture: A contractual joint venture is a business arrangement you enter with another company in which you both continue to operate separately.
 You only combine resources to strive toward common goals.

 - Equity joint venture: An equity joint venture is a business arrangement in which you and another company create a new entity under which you conduct business.
-Each party will hold equity in the new company, and the new company will operate separately from the two parties’ businesses.
+Each party will hold equity in the new company, and the new company will operate separately from the parties’ businesses.

 Creating a separate legal entity is more complex and expensive, but it can offer more legal protection if an issue arises.
 A simple contractual agreement allows for more flexibility, as the parties don’t have to pay taxes and report profits for an entirely new entity.
 Instead, the profits flow through to each party’s business.